se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 `sys.modules`, so using something that was imported from elsewhere can be problematic.
 In general, very few classes have `__del__` in Python, and they are very defensively programmed when they do, and only used for emergency cleanup.
 For required cleanup, context managers (`with` blocks) are used instead.
+Python 3.4 also significantly improved finalization, making `__del__` less dangerous.

-Reference cycles are rare, but very annoying.
+Reference cycles are the main reason for the garbage collector running.
 Let's say you have two of these objects and they reference each other:

 ```{code-cell} python3
 a = CheckDestruct()